 M.R.P.
 Option for B.S.
 URS Seniors

 URS seniors may apply to earn an accelerated Master of Regional Planning (M.R.P.) degree.
 If admitted to this highly selective program, all two-year M.R.P. requirements apply.
 Therefore, acceleration is not guaranteed for all URS students who are admitted to the M.R.P. program.
-The accelerated degree option will allow URS student to complete the M.R.P degree in three semesters if the required number of graduate level credits were completed during their URS program (above and beyond the required 120 credits).
-Because acceleration requires careful planning, interested students should meet with their advisor and develop an academic plan that includes upper division CRP courses during the last two years of the URS program.
+The accelerated degree option will allow URS student to complete the M.R.P degree in three semesters if enough graduate level credits were completed during their URS program.
+These credits must be above and beyond the required 120 credits and those additional courses must not have been used to fulfill any requirements for the degree.
+Because acceleration requires careful planning, interested students should meet with their advisor and develop an academic plan that includes graduate level CRP courses during the last two years of the URS program.
 The accelerated M.R.P. option remains available to URS student who choose to work for a few years before returning to study.
 In fact, URS students are encouraged to work for a year or two before returning for the accelerated M.R.P. program.

 For detailed M.R.P. degree requirements, refer to the M.R.P. program information that follows in this catalog.
 For information on admissions requirements and how to apply, contact the Department of City and Regional Planning office.

 The Urban and Regional Studies (URS) minor has been formulated specifically for out-of-department undergraduate students who are interested in complementing their current academic program with an introduction to various facets of urban studies (domestic, environmental, international, professional, or urban affairs).

 To complete the URS minor, students must take at least six courses (minimum total of 18 credits) in the Department of City and Regional Planning (CRP).
 Courses must be completed with letter grade of C or better.

 2. 9 credits of elective CRP courses at the 3000-level or higher.